IliyanID/CS370-Term-Project/README.md

 <h1 align="center"><a href="http://kazhuu.com/" target="_blank"/>Inventory Managment</a></h1>
-<p align="center">An inventory management website that supports the creation modification, and deletion of inventory.
-Also supports multiple users.</p>
+<p align="center">An inventory management website that supports the creation modification, and deletion of inventory as well as supporting multiple users.
+Application is built on top of Java Spark, React, and mySQL.
+Website and database are run separately in Docker Containers.
+The Docker Containers are run inside a Kubernets Cluster</p>

 ![demo](https://raw.githubusercontent.com/IliyanID/Inventory-Managment/master/Resources/font-page.PNG)

-## 🖱️ REST API URL Paths
+## 🖱️ REST API Documentation

 * User Manipulation
    * Get Specefic User Credentials: ```GET www.kazhuu.com/username/[USERNAME]```